 Jessica T. Moore is a partner in the San Francisco office of Constantine Cannon LLP.
 Ms. Moore has extensive litigation and trial experience in whistleblower matters and complex cases.
 She brings significant analytical and investigative expertise to her representation of clients.

 Ms. Moore is the author of “The False Claims Act: A weapon often overlooked,” published in Plaintiff magazine.
 She co-authored “The risks and rewards of medical loss ratio come to managed care,” published in Managed Healthcare Executive.
-She has also participated as conference faculty concerning the latest developments in False Claims Act case law.
+She has published additional articles on whistleblower matters and has participated as conference faculty concerning the latest developments in False Claims Act case law.

 Ms. Moore graduated magna cum laude from the University of California, Hastings College of the Law, in 1995, where she earned membership in the Order of the Coif and Thurston Society.
 She was an executive associate of the Hastings Law Journal.
 She also was a judicial extern for the Honorable Marilyn Hall Patel, U.S. District Court for the Northern District of California.
 Ms. Moore received her M.Ed. in Education and B.A. in Communications Studies, magna cum laude, from the University of California, Los Angeles, where she was inducted into the Phi Beta Kappa society.